apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 cluster, for example you can't change the roles when performing a rolling update.
 Changing roles requires @ref:[a full cluster restart](../additional/rolling-updates.md#cluster-sharding-configuration-change).

-The `akka.cluster.sharding.distributed-data` config section configures the settings for Distributed Data.
+The `pekko.cluster.sharding.distributed-data` config section configures the settings for Distributed Data.
 It's not possible to have different `distributed-data` settings for different sharding entity types.

 #### Persistence mode